 Who will teach your kids how money really works?
 Don’t count on school!

-Only 21 states in the U.S. require a financial literacy course to graduate from high school, and 4 of those states have some of the worst financial literacy levels in the country!¹,² It’s no wonder that only 28% of college students were able to answer 3 basic money questions about inflation, compound interest, and risk diversification.³ Think about it; many kids who don’t understand the fundamentals of money are also pulling out huge student loans that they have no clue how to handle.
+Only 17 states in the U.S. guarantee a financial literacy course during high school, and 4 of those states have some of the worst financial literacy levels in the country!¹,² It’s no wonder that only 28% of college students were able to answer 3 basic money questions about inflation, compound interest, and risk diversification.² Think about it; many kids who don’t understand the fundamentals of money are also pulling out huge student loans that they have no clue how to handle.
 They’re getting taken advantage of before they even graduate!

 Think that’s scary?
 Here’s where things get even scarier.
 The simple fact is that many people don’t start learning about money until they’re already in deep debt and sense a looming crisis.
 By that time, even if it’s not too late to avoid a catastrophe, many of those people can face a lifelong struggle to achieve robust financial health.
 What’s the solution?
 People should start learning how money works in their twenties?
 Nope.
 As teenagers?
 No way.
 People need to start learning how money works as kids—long before they’re in charge of their own personal finances.

-Researchers from Cambridge discovered that our money habits are basically formed by age seven.4 The deeply indebted college freshmen of today spending 50 bucks a month on lattes and energy drinks are the result of financial under-development.
+Researchers from Cambridge discovered that our money habits are basically formed by age seven.³ The deeply indebted college freshmen of today spending 50 bucks a month on lattes and energy drinks are the result of financial under-development.
 It’s like tossing the keys of a $200,000 sports car to a teenager with zero driving experience and saying, “enjoy.”
-The most likely result down the road—disaster. ($200,000 also happens to be the cost of a 4 year private college in America: tuition plus room and board.5)
+The most likely result down the road—disaster. ($200,000 also happens to be less than the cost of a 4 year private college in America.⁴)

 So what are your kids learning about money?